 Most web hosting providers sell bandwidth in GB per month.
 However, some hosting providers offer unlimited bandwidth.
 Small businesses and personal blogs with little user traffic do not need much bandwidth.

 Usually, the standard amount that comes with your host plan will suffice.
 If you plan to publish a popular site or upgrade your existing site due to an increase in user volume, unlimited bandwidth could be the way to go.

 Cyberattacks are common.
 The best web hosts know this and have strong firewalls, updated antivirus software, and updated malware detection.

-Suppose you are planning on publishing a site where visitors may enter personal information, like credit card numbers.
+Suppose you plan to publish a site where visitors may enter personal information, like credit card numbers.
 In that case, you need to invest in a web hosting provider with strong security features.
 The last thing you want is for your visitors to get their identity stolen and tarnish your company name because it happened on your published site.

 For high levels of website security, you want a web host with an SSL certificate.
 This certification indicates that the web hosting company equips your site with an extra safety feature.
 SSL works by encrypting sensitive information with a unique code.
 The specific encryption means only the destination server can read the sent data.